FAQ about Mining Royalty in Nunavut and the Northwest Territories

 Yes.
 In NWT, the three settled land claim agreements contain royalty revenue sharing for mining on Crown lands within the settlement area.

-In Nunavut, where a single comprehensive land claim has been settled, some of the lands selected by the Inuit include ownership of surface and subsurface rights.
+In Nunavut, where a single comprehensive land claim has been settled, the agreement also contains royalty revenue sharing for mining on Crown lands within the settlement area.
+Some of the lands selected by the Inuit include ownership of surface and subsurface rights.
 Where subsurface rights are owned, 100% of all royalties belong to the Inuit.